 SECTION 1.
 Car Riders

 SECTION 1.1.
-[The School’s primary transportation method shall be parent or guardian drop off or pick up of students to and from school daily.]
+The School’s primary transportation method shall be parent or guardian drop off or pick up of students to and from school daily.

 SECTION 1.2.
-To ensure the safety of all students, staff, and visitors, the School Leader or his/her designee shall establish procedures including, but not limited to: authorization processes for drop off, dismissal, and pickup, drop off and pick up times, routes, supervision, and load/un-load processes.
+To ensure the safety of all students, staff, and visitors, the School Leader or their designee shall establish procedures including, but not limited to: authorization processes for drop off, dismissal, and pickup, drop off and pick up times, routes, supervision, and load/un-load processes.
 These procedures shall be published in the student handbook each year and updated periodically as needed for efficiency and safety.

 SECTION 1.3.
-Parents, guardians, day-care buses/vans, and other authorized individuals dropping off or picking up students shall comply with all procedures set forth by the School Leader or his/her designee.
-The School Leader or his/her designee is authorized to take measures (including prohibiting access to the property) to address habitual non-compliance with the School’s transportation policy and procedures that jeopardizes the safety of students, staff, and visitors or impedes the efficiency of arrival and dismissal processes.
+Parents, guardians, day-care buses/vans, and other authorized individuals dropping off or picking up students shall comply with all procedures set forth by the School Leader or their designee.
+The School Leader or their designee is authorized to take measures (including prohibiting access to the property) to address habitual non-compliance with the School’s transportation policy and procedures that jeopardizes the safety of students, staff, and visitors or impedes the efficiency of arrival and dismissal processes.

 SECTION 1.4.
 The School will accept or release students from the car rider area only to the care of a parent or guardian or other individual previously approved in writing by the parent or guardian.